 How to Save on Water Bills

 For most people, getting the water & sewer bill isn’t going to be to big of a hit to the bank account.
 I receive a bill every 3 months, and it usually averages out to about $40 a month.
-However, the thing to keep in mind in terms of water usage, is that you’re not only paying for the water itself, you’re paying for the fuel or electricity to heat it.
+However, the thing to keep in mind in terms of water usage, is that you’re not only paying for the water itself (and any associated “sewer” fees from your municipality), you’re also paying for the fuel or electricity to heat it.

 Beyond water usage, you have to heat water for your dishwasher, shower, washing machine, and whatever else you may need hot water for.
-After studying my heat and electric bills I am estimating for 2 people it currently costs about $40 per month.
-Any water usage that you are able to cut down is not only going to cut that expense, but you’re also going to be able to proportionately cut down your energy bills as well.
+After studying my heat and electric bills I am estimating for 2 people it currently costs about $40 per month to heat water.
+Any water usage that you are able to cut down is not only going to cut your water bill, but you’re also going to be able to proportionately cut down your energy bills as well.

 Let’s Take a Look at Just how Much Money you Can Save when you Cut Water Usage

 Purchase a low flow 2 or 2.5 gallon-per-minute shower head.
 A 10 minute shower with a non-efficient shower head uses 42 gallons, while an Energy Star model uses half that.
 Here’s the Delta low flow showerhead that I purchased.
 For a family of four you’d be saving 21,000 gallons of water and about $200 in energy costs per year.
 Where else can you get a 1,000% return on investment within just one year while helping to preserve the environment?

 2. Wrap your Water Heater

 If you have a non-efficient water heater, rapping your water heater with an insulating blanket can save you up to 9% on your water heating costs.
 Water heater blankets are cheap, here’s a cheap water heater blanket.
 You’re guaranteed to multiply your initial return on investment within the first year.

 3. Re-think Hand Dish Washing